supposedly/wordledoodle/README.md

 seem worth the trouble.
 It would come at the cost of a couple extra binary-search hops every time we need to find a letter.

-Also, since Wordle's dictionary is only, like, 12k words, most of this is kind of overkill -- a few linear regex searches on it would be quick enough to handle basically everything above.
+Also, since Wordle's dictionary is only, like, 12k words, most of this is kind of overkill -- a few linear regex searches on it might be quick enough to handle basically everything above.
 I just wanted to leave things open for words longer than 5 letters or a way-larger dictionary.

+...speaking of which, #3.iv above isn't working: grids with lots of Elsewheres followed by lots of Wrongs can take up to two seconds to solve.
+Caching Wrongs' results would help, but I don't have any ideas as to how.
+I tried making it go letter-by-letter instead of range-by-range so it could be backed by the cache I use for individual letters' results, but that just made it even slower.

 ### To do too (two)

 #### Significant
 1. Cache the result of the set=>array conversion needed to pick a random value out of a set in JS
-2. Figure out the best way to cache searches for `Wrong` letters (would be fixable easily by making getRangeWithout() determine letters instead of indices and then just rely on getRange() + its cache)
+2. Figure out the best way to cache searches for `Wrong` letters
 3. Mayyyyybe sort letters in ascending order of the size of the set(s) they'd produce (e.g. sort `Right`s by their frequency in
    English and `Elsewhere`s by the combined frequency of their alternatives?) to maximally trim the search space, but meh